Illabo to Stockinbingal: Workers’ Accommodation Facility

 • Sufficient relatively level land with least environmental constraints.

-What happens to the accommodation facility after the project is complete?
+What happens to the workers’ accommodation after construction?

-After the project is complete the facility will be removed by Inland Rail’s contractor John Holland and the land will be reinstated.
+After major construction is complete the facility will be removed by Inland Rail’s contractor John Holland and the land will be reinstated.

 About the Illabo to Stockinbingal Project